Cohomological splitting, realization, and finiteness: Introduction

 In \S8 we study cohomologically zero flat modules.
 Concerning this, there are series of interesting works on a result of Jensen \cite{j2} (reproved by Buchweitz and Flenner \cite[Corollary 1]{bf}).
 Both proofs are not trivial.
 In Corollary \ref{f}, we use an easy natural transformation originally due to Auslander, to simplify \cite[Corollary 1]{bf}.
 We apply the realization problem to present another homological property of Dedekind domains.
 This was started by the seminal works \cite{n} and \cite{j2}.
+Recall that this section has an application to Question \ref{qid}.

-In the final section, we give a splitting criteria for short exact sequences of torsion-free modules.
-Again, some local cohomology arguments appear.
-For more details, see Proposition \ref{splitmat}.
-Matlis introduced the concept of $D$-rings, and Kaplansky proved D-rings are complete in $R$-topology.
-As an application of the splitting criteria, we reprove this.
+In Section 9, we give a splitting criteria for short exact sequences of torsion-free modules.
+Again, some local cohomology arguments appear. \begin{proposition} Let $(R,\fm)$ be a local domain and $f\in R$ be nonzero.
+Let $\zeta:=0\to R\to \mathcal{A} \to R_f\to 0$ be such that $\mathcal{A}$ decomposes into nonzero modules.
+Then $\zeta$ splits. \end{proposition} Matlis introduced the concept of $D$-rings, and he asked are $D$-rings complete in $R$-topology.
+Kaplansky \cite{k} answered this affirmatively.
+As an application of Proposition \ref{splitmat1}, we present a new proof of this, namely $D$-rings are complete in $R$-topology.
+We close Section 9 by simplifying an splitting theorem of Chase \cite[Theorem 3.4]{Chase} and extending it removing the integral domain domain assumption.

+There are some weaker versions of homologically zero modules.
+For example, the vanishing property $\Ext^i_R(\mathcal{M},R)=0$ is valid only for a restricted range of $i$.
+In Section 10 we deal with the following question: